Food. According to The Chalet Company

 - Domaine de Cibadies Chardonnay 2015

-– This well rounded Chardonnay is a nice straw yellow color.
+– This well-rounded Chardonnay is a nice straw yellow colour.
 Complex and intense nose with flavours of citrus, peaches, apricots and dried fruits, as well as vanilla and floral notes.
 The mouth is full, harmonious and well rounded

 - Domaine la Berthete 2015

 – With a brilliant and intense colour, this juicy Côtes-du-Rhône shows all the classic Rhône notes of dark berry fruits and spice, particularly pepper and rosemary

 - Rare Vineyards Carignan Vielles Vignes 2015

 – A delightfully aromatic red, followed through by a pretty palate of dark baked fruit.
 This wine is very versatile and can be drunk with a range of foods from fish and seafood, pastas, meats and cheeses